Premakke Sai: Soundtrack

 The music was composed by Mani Sharma and lyrics written by K. Kalyan.
 A total of 7 tracks have been composed for the film and the audio rights brought by Ashwini Audio.
-The song "Premada Lokada" is based on "Yeh Mera Jahan" from Kushi.
+The song "Premada Lokada" is based on "Ye Mera Jaha" from Kushi.
 The songs "Olavu", "Santhosha Sambrama" and "Anda Nin Hesara" were retained from original Telugu film Chiru Navvutho.
 The song "Chanchala", which was not included in the film, was later remade by Sharma as "Malligai Malligai" for Tamil film Arasu and as "Chinnaga" for Telugu film Tagore.